robperc/SafariBookmarkEditor/README.md

 # SafariBookmarkEditor
 Python module for easily adding, removing, and moving positions of Safari bookmarks in the context of the currently logged in user.
-On fresh installs that lack a Bookmarks.plist in the ~/Library/Safari/ folder or in the case of a corrupt Bookmarks.plist will a boilerplate Bookmarks plist will be generated with the proper format.
-Bookmark titles are checked against those already in the Bookmarks.plist to ensure no collisions occur.
+On fresh installs that lack a Bookmarks.plist in the ~/Library/Safari/ folder or in the case of a corrupt plist a boilerplate Bookmarks plist will be generated with the proper format.
+Bookmark titles are checked against existing bookmarks to ensure no collisions occur.
 Can also be run as a CLI tool.

 Example Usage:
 ```